 As metric fixings don't always have an exact drill bit size match in various regions, if you are unsure we advise you to take the wall plugs provided with your rack to your local hardware store or expert, and ask them for the right size drill bit for your equipment and installation.

 Please keep in mind you will need a different size for the rear tire rest.

 At the most, you will only need to use 4.
 Each Steadyrack comes with 4x bolts and plugs for installing the rack and 2x smaller screws and plugs for the rear tire rest. *Wall plugs for masonry use only.
 Not for timber.

 There are four mounting holes on each mounting plate and you will only need to use two of these holes to fix your rack to the wall or frame.
 The two vertically aligned holes are for fixing to studs and the two horizontally aligned holes are for fixing into masonry or other solid surfaces.

-Steadyrack's cannot be fixed to any fragile surfaces including Drywall, gyprock, plasterboard etc. They must be fixed to strucurally sound surfaces capable of taking the weight of the bike and rack.
+Steadyracks cannot be fixed to any fragile surface including drywall, gyprock, plasterboard etc. They must be fixed to structurally sound surfaces capable of taking the weight of the bike and rack.
 Visit our Installation advice page for detailed instructions.